MattColaProgrammer93/CupsAndCakes/README.md

 - Orders are displayed in the table.
 - Customers can make their accounts.
 - Orders are linked to the Customers by their name.
+- You can send email to the Support Team!

 # Future Features
 - If the customer decides to leave, the deleted customer's name and number of orders related